PauFont3/stonefish_rl/docs/README_manual.md

 ## 4) How the simulator processes commands (JUST INFO)

-- The Python sends a command (via `socket.send_string` in ZMQ) and the C++ recieves it.
+- The Python sends a command (via `socket.send_string(...)` in ZMQ) and the C++ recieves it.

 - The method `ReceiveInstructions()` in C++ will distinguish the type of command.

-- For a `CMD` command: it will call the method `ParseCommandsAndObservations(...)` to decodify the string into individual actuator commands.
+- For a `CMD` command: it will call the method `ParseCommandsAndObservations(...)` to decode the string into individual actuator commands.

 - The results are stored in a map (`commands_`) where each actuator name maps to a pair of (action_key, value).

 - After parsing, the simulator applies each command.
-  - For each actuator name it finds the corresponding actuator (checking the name in `actutors_` map built in the scenario loading time).
+  - For each actuator name it finds the corresponding actuator.
   - Then it checks the action key and applies the method on the actuator.
-(This is where your new code from step 3 for the new actuator would run, if the name and key match).

 - After applying all commands, the simulator advances the physics for a fixed number of steps (the number of steps is determined by the Python side).

-- Collects all the sensor and actuaor readings into a new observation whcih is a string.
+- Collects all the sensor and actuator readings into a new observation whcih is a string.
 This observation string is sent back to the Python side.

-- Finally, the Python environment receives the observation string (via `socket.recv_string()` in the method `send_command`) and processes it (using `_process_and_update_state` to update the `env.state` dictionary).
+- Finally, the Python environment receives the observation string (via `socket.recv_string()` in the method `send_command(...)`) and processes it (using `_process_and_update_state(...)` to update the `env.state` dictionary).

 ---